-The soft white shirt made by Frank Foster has a spread collar, front placket and two-button cocktail cuffs.
+The soft white cotton voile shirt made by Frank Foster has a spread collar, front placket and two-button cocktail cuffs.
 The matte navy tie has a rough texture that would suggest a linen and silk blend.
 The tie is knotted with a four-in-hand knot.
 Bond wears black Gucci slip-on shoes with an apron toe and side bit detail and a black belt with a rounded, center-post brass buckle, most likely from Gucci as well.

 Roger Moore wore this suit a lot outside of The Man with the Golden Gun, like in this interview for The Spy Who Loved Me.